View of upper Gore Mountain from the Uncas trail. Photo by Ian Taylor

 The SKInny: Nice little learner area for Poughkeepsie/Newburgh/Kingston etc.

 The SKInny: Here’s another little volunteer operation that has come back from the ashes.
 Nice handle tow located at the end of the municipal golf course.
 It’s fantastic, and it’s free.
 A lot of local people work hard to keep this going, and if you live in the area, they could use some help.
 Anyway it’s seldom crowded, and it’s always fabulous.
-Operates weekends when conditions permit.
+Irregularly operates weekends when conditions permit.
+NOTE: If you live in Schroon and would like to operate the place, just get in touch with any of the selectmen or whatever they’re called.

 Snow Ridge, Turin (North Central) • 130 skiable acres on 500′ vertical